ravigadhia/gh-copilot-talk/copilot101/slides.md

 <!--
-Hello good morning!
-Thank you all for being here with me today to learn how to get the most ourt of GitHub Copilot.
+Hello good afternoon!
+Thank you all for being here with me today to learn how to GitHub Copilot to build.
+I'm Kedasha and I'm so excited that you're here with me today.
 -->

 ---